TimSusa/cliptor/README.md

 - Mac OSX: Please, download the \*.dmg File (can be seen on "assets" at the bottom here) and double click
 - Windows 7 and above: Please, download the \*.exe File (can be seen on "assets" at the bottom here) and double click
-- raspberry-pi 4 and above: Please, download the AppImage File, chmod +x the file to make it executable and then start it
+- Raspberry-pi 4 and above: Please, download the AppImage File, chmod +x the file to make it executable and then start it

 ## Live-Web-Demo